wcerfgba/jpreston.xyz/woprs-organization-model.md

 ### WOPRS in practice

 To implement WOPRS, an organization must start with a minimal set of meta-processes, which allow organization designers to iteratively develop the objectives and processes of the organization.
 The organization should create a central repository of process documents, and populate this initially with the meta-processes.
 Each meta-process can then be invoked to further build out this suite of processes, and these processes in turn will build out the objectives, structures, and information resources of the organization.

-Thus I present the fundamental meta-process "Implement WOPRS" and the referenced suite of initial meta-processes.
+It is important to adjust these processes to suit the specifics of your organization.
+There may be additional information that needs capturing in a process document, or you may have particular rules around what structure documentation needs updating, or timeboxed mechanisms for ratify a proposed process.
+One key issue to clarify is set of consultees for various processes: who needs to be involved in making a decision about creating or replacing a process or objective, and how is that decision made.
+These restrictions define the leadership structure of the organization.

+To implement WOPRS, proceed with the "Implement WOPRS" process.

 #### The "Implement WOPRS" process